-The island is also home to a community of expats and remote workers drawn to its yoga and vegan lifestyle.
+The island is also home to a community of expats and remote workers drawn by its incredible yoga and vegan scene.

-Unlike neighboring, Koh Samui, much of Phangan is still undeveloped, meaning there's lots of secret beaches hidden away from the crowds.
+Unlike neighboring, Koh Samui, much of Phangan is still undeveloped, meaning there are lots of secret beaches hidden away from the crowds.
 It's too hard to choose a favorite, so the list is in no particular order.

 This quiet beach is a hidden paradise.
-Its hard to access location has kept it from getting too crowded.
-But those who venture there will not be disappointed.
+Its hard-to-access location has kept it from getting too crowded.
+But those who venture here will not be disappointed.

-The last option is to motorbike from Baan Tai towards Thong Nai Pan.
-Make a left turn on the hill leading down to the town and follow the dirt road until it gets too steep.
+- Motorbike from Baan Tai towards Thong Nai Pan: Make a left turn on the hill leading down to the town and follow the dirt road until it gets too steep.
 There's a parking spot there and you'll need to hike the rest of the way.

 If you're looking to escape crowds and chill in one of the most gorgeous aqua waters you've ever seen, this one's for you.
-This beach sits near to Chaloklum in the north but has far less visitors.
+This beach sits near Chaloklum in the north but has far fewer visitors.

 There are known to be monkeys in this area, so keep your belongings covered while you're swimming.

 Oh, and don't forget to say hello to the humongous pig on the way in.
-He lives at the small restaurant and is usually found snoring nearby.
+He lives at a small restaurant and is usually found snoring nearby.

 This beach is another that is good for sunsets and can be a good option if you're not in the mood for the more flashy Zen Beach.

 Koh Raham is right next door to Secret Beach and is one of the most interesting restaurants in Koh Phangan.
 Even if you don't intend to eat or drink there, it's definitely worth a walkthrough.